pip-services/pip-services-docs/content/en/dart/grpc/services/grpc_endpoint.md

 #### close
-Closes this endpoint and the GRPC server (service) that was opened earlier.
+Closes this endpoint and the gRPC server (service) that was opened earlier.

 `@override`
 > Future close(String correlationId)